kmailalcem/xzTrainer/README.md

 ## Help and FAQs
-Common navigation and other issues should found in the wiki.
+Common navigation and other issues should be found in the wiki.

 ## Why would I want such a timer?
 xzTrainer will provide excellent separation of the memorization stage and the execution stage for 3BLD.